U.S. hospitals slash use of drug championed by Trump as coronavirus treatment

-NEW YORK (Reuters) - U.S. hospitals said they have pulled way back on the use of hydroxychloroquine, the malaria drug touted by President Donald Trump as a COVID-19 treatment, after several studies suggested it is not effective and may pose significant risks.
+NEW YORK, May 29 (Reuters) - U.S. hospitals said they have pulled way back on the use of hydroxychloroquine, the malaria drug touted by President Donald Trump as a COVID-19 treatment, after several studies suggested it is not effective and may pose significant risks.

 Early hopes for the decades-old drug were based in part on laboratory experiments and its anti-inflammatory and antiviral properties.
 But its efficacy has so far failed to pan out in human trials, and at least two studies suggest it may increase the risk of death.